vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 ---
-title: 'TODO'
+title: 'Destructuring objects and arrays in JavaScript'
-date: "2019-02-05T22:12:03.284Z"
+date: "2019-02-03T22:12:03.284Z"
 tags: ['Javascript']
 path: '/destructuring-javascript'
 featuredImage: './destructuring.jpg'
 disqusArticleIdentifier: '99019 http://vojtechruzicka.com/?p=99019'
-excerpt: 'Destructuring allows you to to assign items from arrays or properties of objects into single variables easily.'
+excerpt: 'Destructuring allows you to assign items from arrays or properties of objects into single variables easily.'
 ---

 ![Destructuring](destructuring.jpg)

 ## Destructuring assignment
-Destructuring assignment allows you to assign items of arrays or properties of objects to separate variables.
+The destructuring assignment allows you to assign items of arrays or properties of objects to separate variables.
 Let's look into more detail how this works.

 ## Array destructuring
 Let's assume we have an array and we want to assign its contents into separate variables.
 Without destructuring, you would need to do something like this: